QTT Community

 Open tests

-Clear statements of what would strengthen, weaken, or falsify a specific QTT interpretation.
+Clear statements of what would strengthen, weaken, or rule out a specific QTT interpretation.

 Community standard